June’s Luckiest Hoosier Alive: Dave Hawkins

 Wincing in pain yet dazed and confused, Hawkins sat dumbfounded in the ER, absorbing the shocking diagnosis.
 None of it made sense as he had experienced no lower back pain or night sweats — typical symptoms of cancer.

-Hawkins had six weeks to let reality sink in as he recovered from his broken ribs.
+As per beach Injury lawyers, Hawkins had six weeks to let reality sink in as he recovered from his broken ribs.
 Then he went in for a biopsy, at which time he learned he had testicular cancer.
 Not only is the cancer, itself, rather uncommon, with just 85 to 100 new cases identified nationwide each year, but given Hawkins’ age (60) at the time, it was especially surprising.

 What wasn’t unusual, however, was the way in which Hawkins learned of his condition.
 Physicians told him that it’s not uncommon for work or athletic injuries to reveal the often-elusive form of cancer.
+You can read this article for further information relating to accident or injuries.

 Ultimately, doctors confirmed that the tumor they saw on the CT scan was actually three lymph nodes that had expanded — one 4.5 centimeters and the other two just over three centimeters.
 Hawkins was given the option of either undergoing radiation or chemotherapy.
 He was told that the recurrence rate for chemo patients is five percent, whereas the recurrence rate for radiation is 50 percent.